josephsalmon/OrganizationFiles/guidelines/README.md

 # Communication

-We are mostly communicating using Slack (http://salmonlab.slack.com) in the group and Google Hangouts to communicate via instant messaging.
+We are mostly communicating using Slack (http://salmonlab.slack.com) and Mattermost (its open source alternative) in the group.
+For visio-conferences you can use https://rendez-vous.renater.fr/ .